jgrasham/Course-Project-Getting-and-Clean-Data/README.md

 - Appropriately labels the data set with descriptive variable names

-- From the data set in step 4, creates a second, independent tidy data set ,averages_data.txt with the average of each variable for each activity and each subject.
-The output file is called averages_data.txt, and uploaded to this repository.
+- From the data set in step 4, creates a tidy data set named avg_dat.txt with the average of each variable for each activity and each subject.
+The output file is called avg_dat.txt, and has been uploaded to this repository.